legacysurvey/legacysurvey/pages/dr6/catalogs.rst

 ``release``		    int32	 		       Unique integer denoting the camera and filter set used (`RELEASE is documented here`_) ``brickid``                 int32                              Brick ID [1,662174] ``brickname``               char[8]                            Name of brick, encoding the brick sky position, eg "1126p222" near RA=112.6, Dec=+22.2
-``objid``                   int32                              Catalog object number within this brick; a unique identifier hash is BRICKID,OBJID;  OBJID spans [0,N-1] and is contiguously enumerated within each blob
+``objid``                   int32                              Catalog object number within this brick; a unique identifier hash is BRICKID,OBJID;  OBJID spans [0,N-1] and is contiguously enumerated within each brick
 ``brick_primary``           boolean                            True if the object is within the brick boundary ``type``                    char[4]                            Morphological model: "PSF"=stellar, "REX"="round exponential galaxy" = 0.45" round EXP galaxy, "DEV"=deVauc, "EXP"=exponential, "COMP"=composite.
 Note that in some FITS readers, a trailing space may be appended for "PSF ", "DEV " and "EXP " since the column data type is a 4-character string
 ``ra``                      float64      deg                   Right ascension at equinox J2000